Llourn/dog-finder/README.md

-# BC-Project-1
+# Dog finder

 ## Description

-This app was created to provide a user access to search for adoptable pets with the ability to see their location.
+This app was created to provide a user access to search for adoptable dogs with the ability to see their location.
-The user is able to search for and display pets based on characteristics like type, breed, size, gender, etc.
+The user is able to search for and display dogs based on characteristics like breed, size, gender, etc.
 It uses the Petfinder API and the Google maps API: https://www.petfinder.com/developers/v2/docs/#api-calls https://developers.google.com/maps/